 If the camel-riding tempts you and the kids, have a go yourself.
 The easiest option is to do it at Mushrif Park, a 30-minute drive from the city (past the airport), which also has pony rides, a mini-train, a ‘world village’ with miniature Thai stilt dwellings, Dutch windmills and other examples of global architecture, and swimming pools.
 More adventurous is riding a camel on a desert safari, which might also include driving over the dunes in a 4x4s enjoying an Arabic BBQ, watching a performance of music and belly-dancing or of falconry, and sleeping under the stars in a Bedouin tent.
 ‘Sand-skiing’ down the dunes, using surfboards, and horse-riding in the desert are also available.

 Chill out in lush, waterfront Creekside Park with its botanical gardens, fishing piers, play areas, boat rides, bike hire and 2.5km cable-car ride along the shore, offering gorgeous views.
 Or try Safa Park, which includes a ‘mini-city’ with scaled-down roads, traffic lights and so on for kids, a lake with boating, a waterfall and a fountain, and more.

-Leap aboard a doubledecker bus – a good way to get an overview of the sights, especially for those with little kids in tow.
-Hop-on hop-off tickets include a Creek cruise and entry to the Dubai Museum (within the city’s oldest building, with displays on everything from date farms to pearl diving) and Sheikh Saeed’s House (the residence of the former ruler, now hosting history exhibitions).
+Leap aboard a doubledecker bus – a good way to get an overview, especially with little kids in tow.
+Hop-on hop-off tickets include a Creek cruise and entry to the Dubai Museum (in the city’s oldest building, with displays on everything from date farms to pearl diving) and Sheikh Saeed’s House (residence of the former ruler, hosting history exhibitions).

 For an entirely different overview of the city and the surrounding desert, take a sunrise hot-air balloon trip with Amigos Balloons, best for ages six and over.

 Scuba-dive – Dubai has some very good wreck-diving, and many of the hotels have their own diving club.
 The minimum age for scuba-diving is 10 but the Jumeirah Beach Hotel (see Accommodation), for instance, offers pool-based training for ages 8–10.